rathee-19/Pylint-Pytest-Unittest/readme.md

 ## Palindrome_day_Pytest

-This project includes a script for checking palindrome days and its corresponding pytest test cases.
+It includes a script for checking palindrome days and its corresponding pytest test cases.

 ### Running Pytest

 To run the pytest tests: